GK67/SR-Novel-Website/README.md

 # SR-Novel-Website
-a website design based on Django
+1.A website design based on Django,bootstrap...etc